Tissa Wijesurendra: Cinema career

 During school times, he stayed at an uncle's house in Bambalapitiya because it was easy to attend tuition classes.
 That uncle worked at Ceylon Theaters where he was selected for a film.
 His maiden cinema appearance came through the 1971 film Kalana Mithuro directed by Kingsley Rajapakse.
 It was a remake of popular Hollywood film Dosthi and the reason to cast Tissa is that he and Sudhir Sawant of Dosthi looks similar.
 Kingsley Rajapaksa edited the name of "Batiyathissa" to suit the cinema.
 Tissa was allowed to star in a feature film Nim Walalla in 1970 directed by Ranjith Lal shot by a group of students at Ananda College at the same time.
 This film was his first screened film.
 It is the only feature film made by a group of school children.
 In the film, he was the brother of Swarna Mallawarachchi.

 From the films he acted in, the first box office record was made by Tissa and Malani in the film Suhada Pethuma.
 Since then, Tissa-Malani era shaped the seventies.
 Since then, he acted in several popular film under the renowned directors: K.A.W.
 Perera, Amarnath Jayatilleke, Neil Rupasinghe and Chandraratne Mapitigama.
 After the film Suhada Pethuma, the two stars were lovers in the films Sadhana, Nila and Ran Kurullo, he also played the role as lover to many other film actresses like Geetha Kumarasinghe, Nita Fernando, Jenita Samaraweera in films like Sureka, Neela, Niluka, Sudu Paraviyo, Kalana Mithuro and Lasanda.
 His best contemporaries in the cinema were Vijaya Kumaranatunga, Gamini Fonseka and Tony Ranasinghe.
 Geetha Kumarasinghe first made her love affair with Wijesurendra with the film Lassana Kella.
 He is the only Sri Lankan actor to continue playing the protagonist in all films he acted in since the maiden film.
 He went on to make box office records in the Sinhala cinema history in seventies.

 As the 1980s dawned, Wijesurendra's number of films began to decline.
 In 1983, he acted in the film Senehasaka Kandulu directed by Hemasiri Sellapperuma, where he and Sonia Disa played Veddah characters.
-The he acted a different role in Nelum Vile Saman Malak directed by Chandraratne Mapitigama.
+Then he acted a different role in Nelum Vile Saman Malak directed by Chandraratne Mapitigama.
 He expected an award for this character and it premiered in India as well.
 However, he did not receive the award and temporarily quit cinema after frustration.
 In 1993, he played the older role as Sabeetha's father in the film Bambasara Bisaw.